UGSDW/ugsdw.github.io/members/contract/index.md

 # Your Contract

-You can view the current collective bargaining agreement below, or download a PDF copy.
+You can view the last year's collective bargaining agreement below, or download a PDF copy.

 <br>